 - Sikhs could be considered a mild example, as a part of the purpose of carrying a Kirpan is to prevent violence against the innocent when all else fails.

 - Joan of Arc was a chaste maiden dedicated to the church, and could qualify.
 (Though, she more technically could be classified as a Warrior Nun.)

 - The Shaolin Monks.

 - Clergymen provided a surprising number of guerrilla fighters during World War II, particularly in the Balkans as well as in Cold War era Latin America.
-Some of these zig-zagged this trope by having abandoned religion and joined communist guerrilla forces (e.g. in Tito's army and Cuba's Guillermo Sandinas), even though many still performed religious roles vis-a-vis civilian populations in the areas they controlled.
+Some of these zig-zagged this trope by having abandoned religion and joined communist guerrilla forces (e.g. priest-guerrillas in Tito's army and Cuba's Guillermo Sandinas), even though many still performed religious roles vis-a-vis civilian populations in the areas they controlled.